evandrosouza-developer/ps2tomsxUSB/README.md

-# STM32: PS/2 to USB Converter
+# PS/2 to MSX Keyboard Converter Interface based on STM32

-This code facilitates a STM32 chip to convert between PS/2 and MSX computer.
+This interface has the function of adapt and use a PS/2 keyboard as source to zeroed matrix based computers, like MSX and ZX-Spectrum as destination.
 It is meant to connect a keyboard, which only provides a PS/2 connector, to a MSX (or any one that have a up to 15 active columns and reads zeroes througth 8 bits - up to 15 x 8 matrix) computer.
+The aim of this design is to allow user to customaze and update the database layout of this PS/2 Keyboard, as like as the MSX one, through an USB (or serial) interface.
+To edit the Database file, both source and target keyboard layouts, I boldly recommend you to use the excel file `PS2toMSX-BR Mapping220204.xlsm` available at github page.
+The default database mappings for the keyboard layouts are:
+- Source (PS/2 keyboard): 275 (ABNT2 layout - Brazilian Technical Norms Association);
+- Target: Brazilian Sharp/Epcom Hotbit HB8000 MSX.

-This code powers and has been tested on the following Windows keyboards with brazilian 275 layout:
+This interface powers and has been tested as OK on the following Windows PS/2 keyboards:
 - Compaq RT235BTWBR;
 - Clone KE11090749;
 - Clone #09100.